Brandon Aiyuk Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Season Stats

-- Aiyuk has been the target of 71 of his team's 458 passing attempts this season, or 15.5% of the target share.
+- So far this season, 15.5% of the 458 passes thrown by his team have gone Aiyuk's way.

-- Aiyuk has seen the ball thrown his way 10 times in the red zone this season, 17.9% of his team's 56 red zone pass attempts.
+- Aiyuk (10 red zone targets) has been the recipient of 17.9% of his team's 56 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Texans.